Codecademy/docs/content/java/concepts/methods/methods.md

 ---
-Title: 'Methods'
+Title: "Methods"
-Description: 'Methods are reusable pieces of code in classes.
-The difference between a method and a function is that methods are always related to a class or an object.'
+Description: "Methods are reusable pieces of code in classes.
+The difference between a method and a function is that methods are always related to a class or an object."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Methods'
+  - "Methods"
-  - 'Parameters'
+  - "Parameters"
-  - 'Arguments'
+  - "Arguments"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Methods are reusable pieces of code in classes.
 The difference between a method and a function is that methods are always related to a class or an object.
 Since in Java there is no possibility of defining logic outside of a class, there are no real functions given this definition.
 In that case, static methods can be used to have reusable logic without an object instance.